carpentries-incubator/pangenomics/_episodes/01-introduction.md

 Selection of proper data to construct a pangenome analysis is a crucial task of the process.
 By definition, a pangenome represents the entire set of genes from all strains in a clade.
 Thus, let's define and understand what a clade is.

 A **clade** (*kládos*, 'branch'), also known as *monophyletic group*, is a group of organisms that share the same common ancestor.
 In a phylogenetic tree, clades can be distinguished by identified the common ancestor of branch subgroups.
 For instance, in Fig.2, the blue and red subgroups are considered clades but green subgruop is not a clade, it is a *parahyletic group*.
 Why is that?
-Becuse it excludes the blue clade which has descended from the same common ancestor.
+Because it excludes the blue clade which has descended from the same common ancestor.
 Instead, the green and blue subgroups together form a clade.